-Three types of flood messages may be issued by SNC depending upon the situation.
+Four types of flood messages may be issued by SNC depending upon the situation.
 From least to most urgent, they are:

-WATERSHED CONDITIONS STATEMENT Water Safety Statement General notice of high flows, melting ice or other factors which could be dangerous for users such as boaters, anglers and swimmers, but flooding is not expected.
-Flood Outlook Statement General notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high winds or other conditions.
+Water Safety Statement General notice of high flows, melting ice or other factors which could be dangerous for users such as boaters, anglers and swimmers, but flooding is WATERSHED CONDITIONS STATEMENT Flood Outlook Statement not expected.
+General notice of the potential for flooding based on weather forecasts calling for heavy rain, snow melt, high winds or other conditions.
+SHORELINE CONDITIONS Water Safety Statement Identical to the Watershed Conditions - Water Safety Statement but adapted for use along the St. Lawrence River (see Section 6.2).
+STATEMENT Flood Outlook Statement Identical to the Watershed Conditions - Flood Outlook Statement but adapted for use along the St. Lawrence River (see Section 6.2).
 FLOOD WATCH There is the potential for flooding within specific watercourses and municipalities.
 FLOOD WARNING Flooding is imminent or occurring within specific watercourses and municipalities.